junxit/us-congress-bills-111/metadata.md

 - 2009-11-07 — Reported by the Committee on Transportation.
 H. Rept.
 111-331, Part I.
 - 2009-11-07 — Reported by the Committee on Transportation.
 H. Rept.
 111-331, Part I.
 - 2009-11-07 — Subcommittee on Energy and Environment Discharged.
+- 2009-11-17 — Considered under suspension of the rules. (consideration: CR H13013-13018)
+- 2009-11-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3618.
+- 2009-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-17 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
+- 2009-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13013-13015)
+- 2009-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13013-13015)